 The Digital Edition will be priced at £359.99 in the UK, which is £90 less than the full-fat PS5.

-If you tend to buy all your games digitally, trading your PS4 for a digital-only PS5 seems like the best option if you’re intending to play the upcoming PS5 exclusives like Spider-Man: Miles Morales.
+If you tend to buy all your games digitally, trading your PS4 for a digital-only PS5 seems like the best option if you’re intending to play PS5 exclusives like Spider-Man: Miles Morales.

 However, if you want to play all your physical games on the next-gen consoles, the Digital Edition lacks a disc drive, essentially reducing your PS4 games to decoration, unless you sell those too.